 Today you can find a lively neighborhood filled with art galleries, small shops selling one-of-a-kind gifts, unique restaurants and services, boutique hotels, tourist attractions, and a thriving residential community.

 The Chinatown-International District or “C-ID” is bordered by Fourth Avenue S. to west, Boren and Rainier Avenues S. to the east, S. Dearborn Street to the south, and S. Yesler Way to the north.
-Besides Chinatown-International District, there are other areas known as Japantown and Little Saigon.
+The Chinatown-International District includes Japantown and Little Saigon.

 The history of the Chinatown-International District is inextricably tied to the history of Asian settlement in Washington, and is characterized by alternating periods of immigration and deportation, cultural florescence and racial discrimination.
 In essence, the district’s history is the story of the efforts of Asian-Americans to build their home.
 Although the general area was originally referred to as “Chinatown,” the district has been home for many ethnicities, each adding to the life of the area.